Gondolav/gondolav.github.io/index.md

 ![results graph](graphs/results.png)

-It seems that the inspections' **PASS** rate is decreasing through time, while the **PASS W/ CONDITIONS** and **FAIL** rates have been slightly increasing the past few years.
+It seems that the inspections' **pass** rate is decreasing through time, while the **pass with conditions** and **fail** rates have been slightly increasing the past few years.
 This could be a clue that inspecting does not actually increase establishments' quality, but we investigated further.

 First, we compared the percentage for each result in case of re-inspection and the one in case of (first) inspection.
 Here, we didn't consider special inspection results (out of business, no entry, not located), as they didn't have any reinspection follow-up.
 Consequently, we didn't consider the re-inspections yielding those specials results either, to remain consistent in our statistics comparison.
 From this computation we got an increase of 24.4% of the pass rate between inspections and re-inspections along with a decrease of 17.5% of the fail rate.
 So it appears that in fact inspecting improves quite a lot the quality of the facilities.

-Then, we noticed that an important part of the inspections are in fact a **CONSULTATION** requested by the establishment itself.
+Then, we noticed that an important part of the inspections are in fact a **consultation** requested by the establishment itself.
 We thought it would also be interesting to see if requesting an inspection also improved your chances of passing it.
 And indeed, on average, inspections requested by the establishments have a higher success  rate (+9%) as well as a lower failing rate (-4.2%).
 Indeed, expecting an inspection intuitively increases the success rate because the owner is more likely to be prepared for it.

 To conclude, it is quite obvious that inspections do have a positive effect on the facilities.
 After all, it makes sense since these inquiries point out the defects in an establishment's safety, thus allowing the owners to improve it and make sure there is no food risk for the clients coming to their place.